mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### New customization hook: `useTreeItem2`

 We're introducing a new API to customize Tree items through a hook called `useTreeItem2`.
-It can be used with both `SimpleTreeView` and `RichTreeView`, and enables developers to fully leverage the TreeItem's subcomponents along with their default behaviors.
+It can be used with both `SimpleTreeView` and `RichTreeView`, and enables developers to fully leverage the Tree Item's subcomponents along with their default behaviors.
 This approach ensures customization and flexibility are at the forefront without sacrificing the component's inherent features.

-When using this hook, developers can create a tailored TreeItem that aligns perfectly with their project needs while reusing key behaviors and features the component is known for.
+When using this hook, developers can create a tailored Tree Item that aligns perfectly with their project needs while reusing key behaviors and features the component is known for.

 ```jsx
 const CustomTreeItem = React.forwardRef(function CustomTreeItem(